celo-org/celo-monorepo/packages/docs/celo-codebase/protocol/identity/valora-accounts.md

 # Valora Accounts

 Behind every Valora wallet are two types of accounts: an externally owned account (EOA) and a meta-transaction wallet (MTW).
 EOAs are what most people think of when they imagine a blockchain wallet.
-EOAs are comprised of an ECDSA public/private key pair.
+EOAs are comprised of an ECDSA public/private key pair from which the on-chain address is derived.
 With Valora, this EOA is generated and stored on the user's mobile device and backed up via the mnemonic phrase.
 A meta-transaction wallet on the other hand is a smart contract that can be used to interact with other smart contracts on behalf of an EOA.
 In this case you can think of the MTW as a proxy account and the EOA as the only controller of this account.

 ## Benefits of a Meta-Transaction Wallet